haganjam/Rworkshops/02-linear-models/01-linear-model-assumptions.md

 people: P-values and confidence intervals.

-First, when we use the *summary()* function on an *lm()* object, we get statistical tests of the null hypothesis that the estimate parameters
+First, when we use the *summary()* function on an *lm()* object, we get statistical tests of the null hypothesis that the estimated parameters
 $b_0$ and $b_1$ are zero.
 If the P-value is less than 0.05 (purely from statistical convention), then we reject the null hypothesis and we say that parameters are different from zero.
 Let’s look at this output for